 How to Decode a Chrysler VIN

+Vinpit is a universal VIN decoder.
+Every car has a unique identifier code called a VIN.
+This number contains vital information about the car, such as its manufacturer, year of production, the plant it was produced in, type of engine, model, and more.
 In 1982, the 17-digit VIN was introduced as a means of tracking and recording vehicles.
 Like other auto producers, Chrysler Corporation adheres to the 17-digit VIN.
-This information is collected by VinCheck.info from official government sources and made public as a free, informative resource.
+This information is collected by VinPit from official government sources and made public as a free, informative resource.

 Now let's go through the dodge ram vin decoder build sheet:

-- The first number indicates the place where they have made Chrysler's car.
-Chrysler automobiles are assembled in the United States (1, 4 or 5), Canada (2) and Mexico (3).
+- The first number indicates the place where they made Chrysler's car.
+Chrysler automobiles are assembled in the United States (1, 4, or 5), Canada (2), and Mexico (3).

 - For Chrysler cars, the second digit of the VIN will have a "C".
 This displays the manufacturer's name.